Getting started with miles and points (2019)

 What you can expect from this website and blog:

 In future posts, I will talk about trips we have taken and how I booked some of our upcoming vacations.
 I will discuss everything you need to know about credit card points and which programs we value the most.
-In the past 4 years I have gained lots of knowledge of what works best depending on the travel/destination goal.
-If there are any specific topics you would like to see covered, please feel free to email me at themilesgenie at gmail dot com !
+In the past 5 years I have gained lots of knowledge of what works best depending on the travel/destination goal.
+If there are any specific topics you would like to see covered, please feel free to email me!

 - Disney World

 - Whistler and Vancouver

 - Hotels in Europe

 - How to use British Airways Avios to book American Airlines flights

 - How to use shopping portals to earn more miles